24 (2016 film): Overseas

 The film grossed over $1 million in three days on 161 screens in the United States.
 In the U. A. E. and Australia, the film earned $200,000 and AUD187,000 respectively during the same period.
 The film grossed $1.6 million in the United States in its lifetime.

-Possible sequel
+Future

 The film's trailer, teaser and the first look posters featured Suriya as a paraglider.
 However, the paragliding sequences were removed by the film editor due to time constraints.
 In an interview, the editor stated that paragliding is Mani's (character played by Suriya) hobby and was supposed to be featured as an introductory scene for Mani.
-Later, he stated that the deleted scene would be featured in the sequel of the film; planned as 24 Decoded.
+Later, he stated that the deleted scene would be featured in the sequel of the film; planned as 24: Decoded.

-In a scene where Sethu throws the watch away on Priya's request, an Eagle which effected key events in both Mani and Sethu's timelines was seen flying over the watch implying a continuation of the Butterfly effect it caused previously thus forming the basis for a sequel.
+Besides, the director is also planning to make a prequel which will go into details about how the relationship between Athreya and Sethuraman deteriorated.
+In June 2020, Vikram Kumar claimed that he and Suriya had begun conceiving the sequel before the release of 24, and are currently writing the script for the sequel.
+According to reports in July 2022, Vikram Kumar has prepared the storyline for the sequel and the film will focus on Athreya.